sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ```
 ![Horizontally Flipped Image of a yellow camaro car](/img/posts/camaro_horizontal_flipped.jpg)

+Now the car is driving on the correct side of the road!
+I feel safer already.

 ---
 ## colour channels

 Right, it's time to get a bit arty and start messing with the colour channels.

 I'm going to split out the colour channels to create 3 images of my car, and then glue them together in a rainbow array.
-I'll save all the images so you can see them.
-I can see them in the spydery-thing anyway using matplotlib, but sharing is caring, and this is starting to look amazing!
+I'll save all the images to files so you can see them on the blog.
+I can see them in the spydery-thing anyway using matplotlib, but sharing is caring, and this is starting to look amazing, so I wouldn't want you to miss it!

 ```ruby